Required Licenses

 Local Business Permits

-- Zoning Permit: Ensure your business location complies with local zoning laws for junk removal operations.
+- Zoning Permit: Check with your local zoning office to ensure that your business location complies with zoning laws for junk removal services.

-- Sign Permit: If you plan to display signage for your junk removal business, you may need to obtain a permit from the local government.
+- Signage Permit: If you plan to advertise your business with signs, you may need a permit from your local government that regulates signage in your area.